Radiative (anti)neutrino energy spectra from muon, pion, and kaon decays: Muon decay

-To obtain the (anti)neutrino energy spectrum, we integrate the corresponding squared matrix element over the electron energy in the kinematically allowed region of the process without radiation, c.f.
+To obtain the contributions to (anti)neutrino energy spectrum from virtual corrections and radiation of soft photons, we integrate these contributions over the electron energy in the kinematically allowed region of the process without radiation, c.f.
 Section~\ref{sec3:mu_tree} for technical steps.